 Other risk factors for developing this painful problem include:

 - Runners and other athletes – people who are involved in high impact sports also place a lot of stress of the plantar fascia.

 - Pregnancy – due to rapid weight gain

 - Poor footwear – wearing unstable shoes

 Fortunately both flat feet and tight calf muscles can be treated.

 Flat feet are often discovered in early childhood around age five or six.
 Before then flat feet are considered normal.
 Even young children can be treated with orthotics to correct the way they walk and prevent pain from developing.

 While over-the-counter orthotics can sometimes help with mild plantar fasciitis, most commonly patients will need to be cast for custom orthotics.
 The latter type of orthotics will more fully correct faulty foot mechanics.

 Tight calf muscles are treated by taking on a fairly aggressive stretching program.
-While many providers advocate wall stretches, our office provides an Achilles splint that can be used during the day for stretches lasting 30 mins.
-The latter type of stretching program is much more effective in alleviating tight calf muscles.
+While many providers suggest wall stretches, our office provides an Achilles splint that can be used during the day for stretches lasting 30 minutes.
+The latter type of stretching program is much more effective in easing tight calf muscles.
 Learn more about how to resolve calf tightness here!